-This AgileLean approach works for component or service architectures.
-Keep in mind, it does NOT work for legacy architectures where the architectures themselves are not flexible enough for agile development, refactoring, architecture, or deployment.
-Using Agile in these cases are actually HIGHER RISK as the learning curve discovers problems very late in the phase, and thus causes more problems, higher cost.
-So if you are doing system integration with new and legacy, balance where you can and cannot use AgileLean.
+This Agile Lean approach works for component or service architectures.
+Keep in mind, it does not work for legacy architectures where the architectures themselves are not flexible enough for agile development, refactoring, architecture, or deployment.
+Using Agile in these cases are actually higher risk as the learning curve discovers problems very late in the phase.
+This causes more problems and runs up costs.
+So if you are doing system integration with new and legacy, balance where you can and cannot use Agile Lean.

 Some ask, is this bad?
 Was the initial project scope right anyhow?
 Were there too many features, functions that were on the nice-to-have list that snuck into the required for business?
-Sometimes Agile will help trim the fat and focus to make sure we do not shop hungry.
+Sometimes Agile will help trim the fat and provide focus to make sure we do not shop hungry.

-The Ugly – Government Contracting is not ready for Agile… today
+The Ugly – Government Contracting is Not Ready For Agile… Today

+Then again, the other options of T&M have their own problems of accountability, but that is a more mom and apple pie argument.
 We are still seeing RFP and RFIs go out asking for the enchilada and waterfall.
 Its what the Contracting Officer space knows.
-“Systems” are being asked as the common jargon, but the layers of “services”, “components” are clearly being demarcated to help with agile bidding.
-This typically that does not bode well for Agile UNLESS if it prescribes system, it also “services” and “components” solution architecture principles that forces the responders to respond with an architecture that itself allows for Agile.
+“Systems” are being asked as the common jargon.
+However, the layers of “services” and “components” are clearly being demarcated to help with agile bidding.
+This typically that does not bode well for Agile unless if it prescribes system, it also “services” and “components” solution architecture principles that forces the responders to respond with an architecture that itself allows for Agile.
 You cannot do agile on traditional tightly coupled architectures.
 You end up just doing iterative instead at best which does have its differences